protecode-sc/helm-chart/README-S3.md

 [Worker IAM role](#worker-iam-role-optional) section.

-Files larger than 16 MB are uploaded using S3 multipart upload, so the multipart actions are required even if you do not expect large files — boto3 uses multipart automatically based on file size.
+Files larger than 16 MB are uploaded using S3 multipart upload, so the multipart actions are required even if you do not expect large files — multipart is used automatically based on file size.

 ```json